 The adult education program includes General Education Development preparation, Adult Basic Education, Adult High School, Vocational Preparatory Instruction and a program for adults with disabilities.
 Adult education classes may also be offered at off-site locations in Levy County.
-The center is an official GED testing site, administering the GED examination 10 times per year.
+The center is an official GED testing site.